-Thereafter, valuations of properties will be determined by the Adviser based on appraisals of each of our properties by independent third-party appraisal firms at least once per year in accordance with valuation guidelines approved by our board of directors.
-Our independent valuation advisor will oversee and coordinate these third-party appraisals.
-Appraisals will be performed in accordance with the Code of Professional Ethics and Standards of Professional Appraisal Practice of the Appraisal Institute and the Uniform Standards of Professional Appraisal Practice, the real estate appraisal industry standards created by The Appraisal Foundation, and other appropriate standards as reasonably agreed to by the Adviser and our independent valuation advisor.
+Each property will then be valued by an independent third-party appraisal firm within the first two full months after acquisition and no less than annually thereafter.
+Each third party appraisal is performed in accordance with the Uniform Standards of Professional Appraisal Practice and reviewed by the independent valuation advisor for reasonableness.
+Upon conclusion of the appraisal, the independent third-party appraisal firm prepares a written report with an estimated range of gross market value of the property.
+Concurrent with the appraisal process, the Adviser values each property and, taking into account the appraisal, among other factors, determines the appropriate valuation within the range provided by the independent third-party appraisal firm.
 Each appraisal must be reviewed, approved and signed by an individual with the professional designation of MAI (a Designated Member of the Appraisal Institute).
 We believe our policy of obtaining appraisals by independent third parties will meaningfully enhance the accuracy of our NAV calculation.
 Any appraisal provided by an independent third-party appraisal firm will be performed in accordance with our valuation guidelines and will not be considered in the Adviser's valuation of the applicable property until our independent valuation advisor has confirmed the reasonableness of such appraisal.

-The Adviser will update the valuations of our properties monthly, based on the then most recent annual third-party appraisals and current market data and other relevant information, with review and confirmation for reasonableness by our independent valuation advisor.
+The Adviser will update the valuations of our properties monthly, based on the then most recent annual third-party appraisals and current market data and other relevant information, with review and confirmation for reasonableness by our independent valuation advisor provided in a negative assurance letter.
+These updates to valuations may be outside of the range of values provided in the most recent third-party appraisal.
 Although monthly reviews of each of our real property valuations will be performed by our independent valuation adviser, such reviews are based on asset and portfolio level information provided by the Adviser, including historical operating revenues and expenses of the properties, lease agreements on the properties, revenues and expenses of the properties, information regarding recent or planned capital expenditures and any other information relevant to valuing the real estate property, which information will not be independently verified by our independent valuation adviser.

-The Adviser will monitor our properties for events that the Adviser believes may be expected to have a material impact on the most recent estimated values provided by the most recent appraisal of such property, and will notify our independent valuation advisor of such events.
-If, in the opinion of the Adviser, an event becomes known to the Adviser (including through communication with the independent valuation advisor) that is likely to have any impact on previously provided estimated values of the affected properties, the Adviser will adjust the valuation of such properties, subject to the review and confirmation for reasonableness of the independent valuation advisor.
+The Adviser will monitor our properties for events that the Adviser believes may be expected to have a material impact on the most recent estimated values of such property, and will notify our independent valuation advisor of such events.
+If, in the opinion of the Adviser, an event becomes known to the Adviser (including through communication with the independent valuation advisor) that is likely to have any material impact on previously provided estimated values of the affected properties, the Adviser will adjust the valuation of such properties, subject to the review and confirmation for reasonableness of the independent valuation advisor.
 A third-party firm will then incorporate such adjusted valuations into our NAV, which will then be reviewed and confirmed by the Adviser.